alessiorubicini/alessiorubicini.github.io/src/posts/2024-06-14-introducing-session-types-in-swift.md

 tags:
   - swift
   - concurrency
-  - distributed-systems
+  - session types
   - open-source
 ---

-Let's face it, Swift code can either be a smooth symphony of functionality or a tangled mess of callbacks and closures.
-If you've ever gotten lost in a labyrinth of async/await hell, then this article is for you.
-Buckle up, because we're about to take a joyride into the world of session types with my very own (hopefully) not-at-all-convoluted library!
+Swift async code can get messy fast.
+If you've struggled with callback hell or tangled async/await logic, this article should help.
+I built a library for session types that might actually make your concurrent code easier to reason about.

-In this article, we'll explore how session types can tame the wild async beast and bring some much-needed structure to your concurrent Swift code.
-We'll embrace the clarity of type safety, all while avoiding any metaphors that involve disturbing amounts of pasta 🍝.
+We'll look at how session types can structure your async Swift code better.
+The main benefit is stronger type safety, you catch bugs before runtime instead of chasing them down later.

-## What are session types?
+## What are Session Types?

 Concurrent programs, where multiple processes run in parallel on a single machine or across a distributed system, rely heavily on communication for coordination.
 These interactions follow specific protocols that define the allowed sequences of message exchanges.
 Managing these protocols correctly and securely is crucial for distributed systems and network communication, and it can be challenging.